Lilxof/Lilxof/README.md

 # 🏄‍♂️ Hi there, I'm Michele - aka Lilxof 👋

 I'm an Italian boy of 18yo.
 I'm just chillin' and tryin' to get a better life.
-Im here to learn more thing 'bout this programmin' and cybersecurity things.
-Imma post some of my project in the future.
+I'm here to learn more things 'bout this programmin' and cybersecurity things.
+I'll be postin' some of my projects in the future.
 LUV 👾

 **`[Developer/3D artist/MoneyMaker]`**